-Characteristics of a successful beekeeper
+Characteristics of a successful Beekeeper

-Never procrastinate
+1. Never procrastinate

 Many people believe beekeeping requires little time or effort.
 They are an insect, right?
 But, like caring for any animal or pet, beekeeping requires timely management.
-Remember, honey bees are like any other domesticated animal or pet; they need to be managed properly, fed when starving, regularly inspection for any issues or challenges, treated for pests and diseases, and cared for in a timely fashion.
-When honey bee colonies need something, the beekeeper must provide it immediately.
-I mean, would you let your dog starve for 2 days before providing food?
-Or allow your pet to live with virus transmitting pests for weeks on end?
-I think not.
-So when managing honey bees, never procrastinate.
+Remember, honey bees are like any other domesticated animal or pet; they need to be managed properly, fed when starving, regularly inspected for any issues or challenges, treated for pests and diseases and cared for in a timely fashion.

-Find a mentor or beekeeping club
+2. Find a mentor or beekeeping club

 Unlike caring for other domesticated pets, most new beekeepers begin with zero knowledge about insects, let alone honey bees.
-Most people grow up with friends and family that have pets so they learn skill or tidbits about caring for common pets.
-However, beekeeper is a bit more esoteric.
-Because of this, finding a mentor or beekeeping club is a must when you want to begin beekeeping.
-New beekeepers will have questions about their colonies, such as how to properly manage their colonies during certain months, when to perform tasks, explanations about certain phenomenon they observe, and unbiased viewpoints about their colonies.
-Do not feel ashamed to ask questions because your colonies suffer if un-answered.
-Mentors are easy to find online, which include people like me, and most areas have beekeeping clubs or classes.
-So find a mentor and beekeeping club to answer your pressing questions!
+Most people grow up with friends and family that have pets so they learn skills or tidbits about caring for common pets.
+However, the beekeeper is a bit more esoteric.
+You need to find a mentor or a beekeeping club if you want the inside scoop on how to become a beekeeper.

-Inspect colonies every two weeks
+3. Inspect colonies every two weeks

 Honey bee colonies should be inspected every 2 weeks, which is generally a rule of thumb for beginner beekeepers.
 More experienced beekeepers can get by inspecting less, but these beekeepers understand honey bees better and what specific tasks need to be done.
 I say 2 weeks because I mentor new beekeepers that either inspect their colony too much or not enough.
-If beekeepers do not inspect enough, they may miss signs of starving, disease, pests, swarming, and any other odd sign.
-However, if beekeepers inspect too often, the colony may fail due to the constant stress from opening colonies and removing brood frames.
-Most beekeepers I mentor inspect colonies to often because they are eager, excited and/or worried about their colonies, which ironically, adds more stress to the colony.
-Beekeepers that inspect every 2 weeks are able to detect signs, and manage accordingly without any added stress.
+If beekeepers do not inspect enough, they may miss signs of starving, disease, pests, swarming, and any other odd signs.

-Reduce colony stress and always use a smoker!
+4. Reduce colony stress and always use a smoker!

 Beekeepers stress colonies when they inspect, feed, and/or manage the colonies.
 These stressors can weaken colonies, so they must be reduced as much as possible.
 Beekeepers can reduce stress by: